AAMohamedFahim/SQL_Mastering_Roadmap/day- 12/README.md

   SELECT * FROM sessions WHERE DATEDIFF(NOW(), start_time) > 30;
   ```
 - `EXTRACT()` is useful for creating time-based groupings (e.g., monthly reports).
+- Use `FORMAT()` to generate user-friendly date outputs for reporting.

 ---